If your business is facing repeated pick-up failures and other e waste management challenges, a new solution could help.

 4. Brand protection failures

 When a business grows quickly, management may not always have the bandwidth to evaluate different candidates for electronics recycling.
 Sometimes, the choice may be the most convenient option down the street or a business that throws in a surprisingly low quote to beat the competition.
-Unfortunately, it’s a risky strategy.
+Unfortunately, it’s certainly a risky strategy.
 If you’re also working with a large number of e-recyclers, it could pose a direct threat to the integrity of your brand.

 In the case of the OEM that reached out to us, the lack of asset tracking, security controls, and utilization of recyclers without the R2 certification had resulted in documented off-market/recycled items making a reappearance in the OEM’s warranty program.
 For a company whose reputation is easily tinged if, for example, recalled or out-of-date products remain in the marketplace, the haphazard handling was a major concern.